What causes yellow eyes? 26 possible conditions

 The liver performs numerous important functions for the body, including breaking down red blood cells.
 Conditions that affect the liver’s functioning can lead to yellowing of the eyes.
 Liver scarring, or cirrhosis, commonly causes this to occur.
 Conditions that can cause cirrhosis include:

 - liver infection

-- non-alcoholic fatty liver disease, a condition that commonly occurs in obese people
+- non-alcoholic fatty liver disease, which is a condition that commonly occurs in obese people

 Doctors link some genetic conditions with causing cirrhosis.
 These conditions include hemochromatosis, which causes excess iron to collect in the liver and affect its function.
 Wilson’s disease causes excess copper buildup in the liver.
 Porphyria is another cause.
 This combination of genetic disorders causes the body to build up excess porphyrin.
-These compounds are needed to form hemoglobin.
+Your body needs these compounds to form hemoglobin.

 - appetite loss